-The milk mixture is 1 can (12 ounce/370 ml) Evaporated Milk (DON'T use sweetened, condensed milk), then fill that can with water and add it, then add vanilla to taste, and sugar to your sweetness.
+The milk mixture is 1 can (12 ounce/370 ml) Evaporated Milk (DO NOT use sweetened condensed milk, there's a difference), then fill that can with water and add it, then add vanilla to taste, and sugar to your sweetness.

 I make it a little sweet, because the biscuits will take some of the sweetness.

 Remember to taste the milk mixture to make sure it's very sweet and has plenty of vanilla flavor in it.

 I usually double or triple the milk mixture as most often you will need it.
 The biscuits will take a lot of milk.
 (If you have any of the milk mixture left over, it can be used later.)

 Make sure to cover the biscuits entirely with the milk mixture, let it soak in, then add more mixture to cover.
 Then cut a stick of butter over them.
 Place the pan in the hot oven until the milk gets really hot and the butter is melted — and enjoy.

 Oh, I can see and smell it already!